Updated: 11/30/23

 Delayed filing is something else we can help you with.
 When you form your LLC in North Carolina with us, we give you the option of paying an extra fee to have your LLC’s effective date delayed.
 (This service is only offered from October to January.)

 You only need to file your Articles of Organization once.
-But if any of the original Articles of Organization information needs to be updated, altered, or expanded, your business is required to inform the state about the changes.
+But if any of the original information needs to be updated, altered, or expanded, your business is required to inform the state about the changes.

-You would report these changes by filing North Carolina Articles of Amendment and paying a filing fee.
-If your Articles of Organization isn’t current, it could impact your ability to get a North Carolina Certificate of Existence (called a “Certificate of Good Standing” in most states).
+You would record these changes by filing North Carolina Articles of Amendment and paying a filing fee.
+If your Articles of Organization isn’t current, it could impact your ability to get a North Carolina Certificate of Existence (also called a “Certificate of Good Standing”).
 This document isn’t required to conduct business, but it’s important for business accounts, members, and potential investors.
 Basically, failing to keep your business up to date with state requirements can limit your LLC’s potential future growth.

 Need help amending your Articles of Organization?
 We have an amendment filing service that can handle it for you, as well as our Worry-Free Compliance service, which includes two amendment filings every year.